zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 ## Considerations

-- Set the `video` attribute as `false` when creating the screen-sharing stream.
+- Set the `video` property as `false` when creating the screen-sharing stream.
-- If you need to create multiple streams, we recommend setting the `audio` attribute as `true` for only one local stream.
+- If you need to create multiple streams, we recommend setting the `audio` property as `true` for only one local stream.
 - Do not set the UID of the screen-sharing stream to a fixed value.
 Streams with the same UID can interfere with each other.
 - **Do not subscribe to a locally published screen-sharing stream**, else additional charges incur.
 - Sharing the window of a QQ chat on Windows causes a black screen.